 The most significant electricity distribution project being undertaken by the Company is the construction of two new underground cable 132kV circuits from Bramley to Basingstoke in Hampshire, designed to ensure the electricity network can meet maximum demand for 650,000 customers served by the Bramley and Fleet grid supply points.
-The 10km route includes 4km of urban roads, directional drills under rural water courses and large open cut crossings through the main railway line in Basingstoke.
-It also requires development work at two substations.
-The total cost of the project is over £16m and it is on course for completion before the end of 2008.
+This project commenced in 2007/08 and the on-load commissioning has now been successfully completed.
+The total project cost was £17.7m.

 The increased capital spend spans the breadth of the network aimed at improving customers quality of supply as well as replacing worn out assets.
 In our largest substations we have continued to invest appropriate amounts to meet both load growth and replace end of life assets.
-The Cippenham/Chalvey project to replace life expired transformers and switchgear cost £5m this year and features the most modern gas insulated switchgear situated indoors to meet tight space requirements.
+Two significant projects to replace end of life assets commenced during the year at 132/33kv substation at Reading & 275/66kV substation at Iver.
+These 2 projects are expected to cost approximately £26m and will be completed by 2011.